How to watch all the X-Men movies in order (release and chronological)

 Best for: Our recommended viewing experience.

-By watching the all X-Men movies in release order, newcomers get to experience the stories as everyone else did, plus it's simply much easier than attempting to make any kind of sense of the time-traveling and parallel universes.
+By watching all the X-Men movies in release order, newcomers get to experience the stories as everyone else did, plus it's simply much easier than attempting to make any kind of sense of the time-traveling and parallel universes.
+It will also make life a lot easier as more MCU X-Men movies are released.
 Trust us.

 Side note: Days of Future Past: The Rogue Cut takes place in a future that is erased by the time the credits roll, so don't beat yourself up if you'd prefer to watch the theatrical cut or don't want to give up precious hours to watch them both.